 The post Corn Dogs appeared first on Florida Girl Cooks.

-Greek Lamb Gyros Tzatziki Sauce
+]]>The post Greek Lamb Gyros Tzatziki Sauce appeared first on Florida Girl Cooks.

-Ever since I attended my first Greek Fest in 1999 I have fallen in love with Greek Lamb Gyros Tzatziki Sauce.
+]]>Ever since I attended my first Greek Fest in 1999 I have fallen in love with Greek Lamb Gyros Tzatziki Sauce.
 The last few years I have attempted making the gyros with chicken and with lamb as well but I have never been able to find the real deal lamb like that of what I’ve tried at St. Catherine’s Greek Orthodox Church Greek Fest.
 Having Greek friends I naturally asked where I could find the gyro lamb meat and they directed me to Gordon.
 Gordon is mainly a restaurant wholesaler/supplier since the majority of their store sells items in bulk and specific restaurant specialty items.
 They sell this soft and deliciously magical gyro lamb meat, pre-sliced in a box in the frozen food section at $25 for 5 pounds.
 All you have to do is thaw it out, bake it or grill it, and add it to your toasted pitas with tzatziki sauce, red onion, spinach, and chopped grape tomatoes.
 They make a delicious weekday dinner possible.
 Until Greek Fest rolls around again, we will be enjoying this right in the comfort of our own home!

 1.5 lbs gyro lamb meat